The word “foundation” originates from the Latin fundatio or fundare, which signifies to lay a base for, to confirm, or to establish.

 And, here at Dalinghaus, we also believe foundations are fun.

-This is why we have dedicated our lives to foundation repair and correcting foundation settlement through lifting/stabilization.
+This is why we have dedicated our lives to foundation repair and correcting foundation settlement and foundation heave through lifting/stabilization.
+There’s a long litany of corresponding signs and symptoms.

 Fun Facts with Brian: The ancient Romans perfected foundations, adding blood to their concrete to protect against frost damage.
 They also utilized coarse horsehair as a type of pre-rebar to impede the concrete from cracking.